Home » Blog » Nutrition for Healthy Aging » 7 Simple Ways To Detox After Vacation

 Snack: Munch on some carrot sticks dipped in hummus.

-Lunch: Prepares a healthy tuna salad.
+Lunch: Prepare a healthy tuna salad.
 Mix canned tuna with Greek yogurt, diced celery, red onion, and a squeeze of lemon juice.
+Serve on whole grain bread or lettuce leaves.
+Add a side of fresh fruit.

 Dinner: Make a delicious Caprese salad with tomatoes, fresh mozzarella, and basil.